-Fate We Make began in summer 2014 when Director John Filson was part of the Filmmaker Fellowship program at Docs in Progress in Silver Spring, Maryland.
-The family was already a big part of John's life, and they were brave to start letting the camera follow them around.
+Fate We Make began when Director John Filson was selected for the Filmmaker Fellowship program at Docs in Progress in Silver Spring, Maryland.
+The family was already a big part of John's life, and they were brave enough to start letting the camera follow them around.
 Most shoots took place in the Maryland/DC vicinity.

 Message from the Director: